Cavista-Hackathon-2024/BIBIRE_TEAM/FRONTEND/README.md

-This is the Front-End aspect of the project.
+This is a project that helps with....